hretheum/hretheum.com/docs/aui/AUI_DAG.md

 - All behavioral analytics are consent‑gated (see Consent vs Signal Matrix).
 - Subdomains follow default‑allow and 301 to canonical brand route.
 - No unapproved logos; textual disclaimers available.
+ - See also: T14 implementation plan (`docs/aui/T14-rules-engine-plan.md`) and roadmap section "20a) LLM Policy Engine (shadow→active)" in `docs/aui/aui-roadmap.md` for hybrid decisioning details.